Table of Contents

 Now let's go over another example.
 This say_hello function is pretty good, but it doesn't do much.
 What if we wanted to have a custom greeting, depending on a customer's first name?

-So not much has changed here.
+So, not much has changed here.
 The only thing is that now, between the brackets in the function header, we have this customer_name.
 This is the input name.
-The say_hello function now accepts an input and the name of that input is customer_name.
-You can name your inputs whatever you want - they are there just as placeholders, to represent the values that will get passed to the function.
-However, as with variables, please choose names that make sense, and that inform the reader of your code what the inputs represent.
+The say_hello function now accepts an input, and the name of that input is customer_name.
+You can name your inputs whatever you want – they are there just as placeholders to represent the values that will get passed to the function.
+However, as with variables, please choose names that make sense and that inform the reader of your code and what the inputs represent.

 Functions that Return a Value